Sweeping Arrangements of Non-Piercing Curves in Plane: Basic Operations

 By the definition of the operation of bypassing $T$ (shown in Figure~\ref{fig:mintrianglebypass}), the intersection $u$ between $\alpha$ and $\beta$ that lies in $\tilde{\gamma}$ is replaced by a new intersection $u'$ that lies outside $\tilde{\gamma}$.
 The following arguments also show that the number of intersections between any other pair of curves within $\tilde{\gamma}$ does not change.
 Thus, the total number of intersections within $\tilde{\gamma}$ decreases by $1$ when $T$ is bypassed.

 We now argue that all pairs of curves remain non-piercing and the number of pairwise intersections remains unchanged except for the pair $\alpha, \beta$.
-Let $\delta$ be any curve in $\Gamma\setminus\{\alpha\}$.
+Let $\delta$ be any curve in $\Gamma\,\setminus\,\{\alpha\}$.
 We show that the modified $\alpha$ and $\delta$ are non-piercing and when $\delta \neq \beta$ the number of intersection $\alpha$ and $\delta$ within $\gamma$ remains the same.
-An analogous statement holds for the modified $\beta$ and $\delta$ for any $\delta \in \Gamma \setminus \{\beta\}$.
+An analogous statement holds for the modified $\beta$ and $\delta$ for any $\delta \in \Gamma \,\setminus\, \{\beta\}$.

 {\em Case 1 :} $\delta=\gamma$.
-The modified $\alpha$ and $\gamma$ intersect at a new point $v$ instead of at $w$ (see Figure \ref{fig:mintrianglebypass}).
-Since $\alpha$ and $\gamma$ don't intersect at any point between $v$ and $w$ on the boundary of $T$, their reverse cyclic sequences remain the same and therefore they remain non-piercing.
+The modified $\alpha$ and $\gamma$ intersect at a new point $v$ instead of at $w$ (see Figure~\ref{fig:mintrianglebypass}).
+Since $\alpha$ and $\gamma$ don't intersect at any point between $v$ and $w$ on the boundary of $T$, their reverse-cyclic sequences remain the same and therefore they remain non-piercing.

 {\em Case 2:} $\delta = \beta$.
 The modified $\alpha$ and modified $\beta$ intersect at $u'$ instead of $u$.
-Since $\alpha$ and $\beta$ did not have any intersections other than $u$ on the boundary of $T$, this does not change their reverse cyclic sequences.
+Since $\alpha$ and $\beta$ did not have any intersections other than $u$ on the boundary of $T$, this does not change their reverse-cyclic sequences.
 Thus, they remain non-piercing.

-{\em Case 3:} $\delta \in \Gamma \setminus \{\alpha, \beta, \gamma\}$.
+{\em Case 3:} $\delta \in \Gamma \,\setminus\, \{\alpha, \beta, \gamma\}$.
 If $\delta$ does not intersect $T$, the intersection points between $\alpha$ and $\delta$ does not change and therefore they remain non-piercing.
 Let us suppose therefore that $\delta$ intersects $T$.
 Its intersection with $T$ then consists of a disjoint non-intersecting set of arcs with one end-point each on the two sides of $T$ defined by $\alpha$ and $\beta$.
 Bypassing $T$ moves the intersection between $\delta$ and $\alpha$ from one end-point to the other on each of the arcs.
-However since the arcs are non-intersecting, this does not affect their reverse cyclic sequences.
+However since the arcs are non-intersecting, this does not affect their reverse-cyclic sequences.
 They thus remain non-piercing. \end{proof}

 \triangleaftertriangle* \begin{proof} The only cells in the modified arrangement that were not already present in the original arrangement are the ones that contain the points $v, v_\alpha$ and $v_\beta$.
-The cell containing $v$ cannot be a digon/triangle cell on $\gamma$ since it has at least four sides namely $\alpha, \beta, \gamma$ and an additional curve that crosses the triangle $T$. \end{proof}
+The cell containing $v$ cannot be a digon cell or a triangle cell on $\gamma$ since it has at least four sides namely $\alpha, \beta, \gamma$ and an additional curve that crosses the triangle $T$. \end{proof}